weltan/cloudbleed-1password/README.md

 1. `git clone` this repo.
 2. go to 1Password, Export, as a CSV, all items.
-3. name it `affectedItems.csv`
+3. name it `affectedSites.csv`
 4. do NOT export your passwords: you only need a CSV of the 'URL' column.
-5. move `affectedItems.csv` to this repo.
+5. move `affectedSites.csv` to this repo.
 6. Inside this repo, run `npm install`
 7. run `node index.js`